Free Guide | Emergency Food Buyer's Guide - Best Food Types, Storage Methods and Exactly What to BuyDownload Now →

 - Battery Life up to 40 hrs

-If you are willing to invest just under $3,000, this system offers a lot of versatility.
+If you are willing to invest a few thousand, this system offers a lot of versatility.
 Not many night vision systems are labeled for use as a weapon mounted, handheld, or helmet mounted unit.
 This shows confidence in the durability and impact resistant characteristics of this monocular.

 It is noticeable that this monocular is also listed as being submersible.
 A lot of the night vision out there is listed as being waterproof or resistant.
 If you plan on using your night vision regularly in wet conditions or simply live in a wet climate, waterproof features may be something you want to look more closely at when choosing a night vision system.

 Pulsar Phantom Generation 3 MD Night Vision Riflescope

 - Gen 3 image intensifier tube

 - Ultra-durable housing made of composite and Duraluminum D16

 - Uses one AA Battery or One CR123A Battery

 - Has a low battery indicator but this just means that you need to change your battery in 15-30 minutes.
 This gives you some time but not much.